 - Identifies and supports organizations and educational institutions from which we recruit attorneys and staff members who will assist us in achieving our objectives.

 Notable initiatives include:

-- Since 2017 Nyemaster Goode has been a sponsor of the Drake University Law School’s Law Opportunity Leadership Program.
+- Since 2017 Nyemaster Goode has been a sponsor of the Drake University Law School’s Cady Law Opportunity Fellow Program.
 The program places a qualified law student from an underrepresented group into our Des Moines office as a paid summer clerk after the student’s first year of law school.
 The student spends five weeks working in our law firm office and five additional weeks working on-site at a client company.

 - Nyemaster Goode provides financial support to One Iowa, a statewide LGBTQ organization preserving and advancing equality through grassroots efforts, advocacy, and education.

 - The firm has an active Women in Nyemaster affinity group that provides mentoring, professional development, networking, and support opportunities for our female attorneys, as well as female attorneys at client companies.

 Nyemaster Goode is the only Iowa member of several leading law organizations.
 These networks expand our resources to reach around the globe.

 - A global alliance of 183 independent business law firms from more than 90 countries.

 - A worldwide network of more than 7,200 experienced lawyers.

 - A network of more than 3,000 lawyers around the world knowledgeable in state and national labor and employment law.